AdrienSigur/ServerPerformance/README.md

 # Server Performance Stats
-A bash script to analyse basic server performance stats.
+A bash script to analyse basic server performance for devops.

 ## Getting Started
 1. **Clone the repository**